ftntcorecse/fos-api-prom-exporter/README.md

 The name of this metric is: **fos_metric_polling_interval_saturation**

+This metric is tracked as a whole across all configured FortiGates and Endpoints.

 ### Polling Duration

 The polling duration is also tracked as an automatic Prometheus metric: **fos_metric_collection_duration**

+This metric is tracked as a whole across all configured FortiGates and Endpoints.